gvwilson/thirdbit/_posts/2014/2014-08-18-conversations-about-teaching.md

   </li>
 </ol>
 <p>
-  We've come a long way since our first workshop at Los Alamos sixteen years ago&mdash;if all goes well, we'll reach our ten thousandth learner some time in the next twelve months&mdash;but we've still got a lot to learn.
+  We've come a long way since our first workshop at Los Alamos sixteen years ago–if all goes well, we'll reach our ten thousandth learner some time in the next twelve months–but we've still got a lot to learn.
   We'd welcome your suggestions about what to try next.
 </p>